- Video: Dehydration in Babies – Symptoms, Treatment & Prevention

-We all lose water from our body during the day in various forms i.e. through sweat, urine, stools and tears.
-This body fluid and its salts are replaced through the fluids we drink and the diet we follow throughout the day, thus helping us to hydrate our bodies to the required levels.
-Children can lose large amounts of fluids and salts through prolonged physical activity both indoors or outdoors through sweat.
-If your baby is unwell and has fever, diarrhoea or vomiting, it could be the reason for dehydration.
-Also, certain illnesses may make it difficult for them to drink water or other fluids which could lead to dehydration.
+Our bodies lose water in various forms during the day, i.e. through sweat, urine, stools, and tears.
+The body fluids and their salts are replenished by the fluids we drink and the diet we follow throughout the day.
+They, thus, help us to hydrate our bodies to the required levels.
+Children can lose large amounts of fluids and salts through sweating due to prolonged physical activities, both indoors or outdoors.
+If your baby is unwell with fever, diarrhoea, or vomiting, the reason could be dehydration.
+Also, certain illnesses may make it difficult for babies to drink water or other fluids, which could lead to dehydration.

-When a baby does not take in enough fluids to compensate for the loss of fluid, dehydration could occur.
+Dehydration occurs when we do not consume enough fluids to compensate for the loss of fluid.
 Babies are more prone to dehydration than adults, especially when they are infected by a stomach virus or gastroenteritis.
-Since the baby’s tiny body is unable to store a lot of fluids, it can quickly lead to dehydration.
-A dehydrated baby can cause a lot of anxiety and worry for parents but if it is addressed while it is mild, it can be easily corrected and a serious condition can be avoided.
+Since their tiny bodies are unable to store a lot of fluids, they can quickly suffer from dehydration.
+This can cause a lot of anxiety and worry for parents, but if dehydration is addressed while it is mild, it can be easily corrected or treated, and a serious condition can be avoided.

 Signs and Symptoms of Dehydration in Newborn Babies

-A sure-fire sign of dehydration in newborn babies is a reduction in the number of wet diapers and baby nappies.
-Dehydration impacts the entire body, hence keep a close watch on your baby’s activity levels as she may want to sleep more than she usually does.
+A sure-fire sign of dehydration in newborn babies is a decrease in the number of wet diapers and baby nappies.
+Dehydration impacts the entire body; hence keep a close watch on your baby’s activity levels as she may want to sleep more than she usually does.
 The common signs and symptoms of dehydration are as follows:

 - Dark and smelly urine